 Candied fruits present the biggest challenge.
 When I was a kid, you could find containers of mixed ones in the baking aisle of the local Stop & Shop.
 And those same nasty, particolored bits are still available in most stores today.
 But you’ll want to find candied fruits and peels that would be delicious to eat on their own, confections made with care and skill.
 For reasons I don’t understand, it seems that no one on this side of the Atlantic wants to put that kind of effort into their production.
 So we look to the other side.
 I’ve always found a great selection made by Agrimontana at the Chelsea Market in Manhattan.
 When I moved to Toronto this year, I brought this year’s supply along with me.
-Until I find a local supply, I’ll continue to do the same.
+Until I find a local supply, I’ll continue to rely on my New York source.

 Candied sour cherries, lemon peel, orange peel, grapefruit peel, whole clementines and citron sparkle like semi-precious stones when you cut them into pieces large enough to be recognizable in a slice of cake.
 But the most important ingredient — and the most difficult to find — is the candied stalk of the angelica plant.
 [For a quick point of reference, consider that angelica is a primary ingredient in Chartreuse.]
 I can’t say with confidence that without its subtle herb flavor the cakes would taste any different; I’m not even sure that anyone knows it’s in there besides me.
 But its importance grows in direct proportion to the difficulty I have finding it.
 The more precious the ingredients, the more precious the gift … you get the picture.

-Come the last weekend in September, I mix all of my finds with a lot of eggs and butter, some flour and blackstrap molasses, and a healthy dose of allspice.
+Come Labor Day weekend, I mix all of my finds with a lot of eggs and butter, some flour and blackstrap molasses, and a healthy dose of allspice.
 Then I bake them slowly for three hours or more and bathe the finished cakes in brandy over the next eight weeks.
 In early December, I pack up each one, attach the gift card I’ve made to describe each carefully considered ingredient and ship them off.

 From most of the recipients, I get a polite acknowledgement; from some, no acknowledgement at all.
 A few dear friends seem to recognize how much the giving means to me and send a heartfelt note in return.
 But my closest friend always gives me so frank and detailed a critique of each year’s offering that I truly feel the connection I hoped my gift might conjure.